nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 `CNMToCMA` is meant for the beginning of a workflow: it maps CNM granule information to a payload for downstream tasks.
 This workflow will not utilize the payload.
 For other workflows, you would need to ensure that downstream tasks in your workflow either understand the CNM message *or* include a translation task like this one.

-You can also manipulate the data sent to downstream tasks using `workflow_config` for various states in `workflows.yml`.
+You can also manipulate the data sent to downstream tasks using `task_config` for various states in `workflows.yml`.
 Read more about how to configure data on the [Workflow Input & Output](https://nasa.github.io/cumulus/docs/workflows/input_output) page.

 ###### CnmResponse